jshuadvd/hacks-n-notes/intellectual_property.md

 - you need to promote it before building the prototype.
 - one minute prototype video is better than sending the prototype (check TV infomercials)
 - TV infomercials companies don't care about patents (telebrands, all-stars)
+- pitch at least to 20 companies. don't get the big dogs, get the medium dogs that want to become big

 ### manufacturers
 - http://ohioart.com/